cirgl/lthr.github.io/_posts/2016-07-16-embed-fiddles.md

 This post is a guide in how to embed various fiddles into your GitHub Pages posts (and other pages).

 ## JS Bin
 [JS Bin](http://jsbin.com) will only let you have one JavaScript, one HTML and one CSS editor window, unlike eg. [Plunker](https://plnkr.co) which lets you have as many as you'd like.
 The embedded output options are quite easy though, just click the `share` button and set your options.
 Another useful thing is the option to choose console as one of the embedded view outputs.
-Also, the embedded view output height is per default set as the height of the content, which is quite nice.
-You can overwrite this though, if you want to control it manually.
-There are other [parameters](http://jsbin.com/help/how-can-i-embed-jsbin) as well.
+Also, the embedded view output height is per default supposed to be set as the height of the content, which is quite nice.. if it worked.
+I'm having trouble with this on GitHub Pages though, as you can see below.
+In any case, you can overwrite this width and height though, if you want to control it manually.
+There are also other useful [parameters](http://jsbin.com/help/how-can-i-embed-jsbin) as well.

 ```html
 <a class="jsbin-embed"